+(2) The Secretary of State may by regulations make provision as to -
-- (2) The Secretary of State may by regulations make provision as to - (a) the manner in which applications for the provision of information under this section must be made; - (b) the persons by whom, and the circumstances in which, such an application may be made; and - (c) the information that may be provided in response to such an application and the manner in which it may be provided. - (3) The Secretary of State may by regulations make it a condition of the provision 45 of information under this section-

-- (a) that the person to whom it is provided has registered prescribed particulars about himself with the Secretary of State; - (b) that that person and the applicant for the information (where different) are for the time being approved by the Secretary of State in the prescribed manner; and - (c) that apparatus used for the purposes of the application, and apparatus that it is proposed to use for the receipt and storage of the information, is for the time being approved by the prescribed person in the prescribed manner. - (4) The Secretary of State must not make regulations containing (with or without other provision) any provision that he is authorised to make by this section unless a draft of the regulations has been laid before Parliament and approved by a resolution of each House. - (5) Before draft regulations under this section are laid before either House of Parliament, the Secretary of State must take such steps as he thinks fit for securing that - - (a) members of the public in the United Kingdom are informed about the reasons for the proposal to make the regulations; and - (b) for consulting them about it. - (6) In this section "enactment" includes an enactment comprised in an Act of the 20 Scottish Parliament.

-18 Prohibition on requirements to produce identity cards

-- (1) It shall be unlawful in cases not falling within subsection (2) for any person - (a) to make it a condition of doing anything in relation to an individual that the individual makes an application, or gives an authority or consent, 25 for the purposes of section 14(1); - (b) to make it a condition of doing anything in relation to an individual that the individual establishes his identity by the production of an ID card; or - (c) otherwise to impose a requirement on an individual to produce such a 30 card. - (2) Each of the following is a case in which such a condition or requirement may be imposed in relation to or on an individual - (a) where the condition or requirement is imposed in accordance with regulations under section 15, or in accordance with provision made by 35 or under any other enactment; - (b) where provision is made allowing the individual to satisfy the condition or other requirement using reasonable alternative methods of establishing his identity; - (c) where the individual is of a description of individuals who are subject 40 to compulsory registration. - (3) The obligation of a person by virtue of this section not to impose a condition or requirement in relation to or on an individual is a duty owed to that individual and is enforceable by him in civil proceedings - (a) for an injunction or interdict; or - (b) for any other appropriate remedy or relief.
+(a) the manner in which applications for the provision of information under this section must be made; (b) the persons by whom, and the circumstances in which, such an application may be made; and (c) the information that may be provided in response to such an application and the manner in which it may be provided.
+5 (3) cretary of State may by regulations make it a condition of the provision rmation under this section- (a) that the person to whom it is provided has registered prescribed particulars about himself with the Secretary of State; 10 (b) that that person and the applicant for the information (where different) are for the time being approved by the Secretary of State in the prescribed manner; and (c) that apparatus used for the purposes of the application, and apparatus that it is proposed to use for the receipt and storage of the information, is for the time being approved by the prescribed person in the prescribed manner.
+15 (4) other j unless cretary of State must not make regulations containing (with or without provision) any provision that he is authorised to make by this section a draft of the regulations has been laid before Parliament and approved solution of each House.
+20 (5) Parliar draft regulations under this section are laid before either House of ment, the Secretary of State must take such steps as he thinks fit for that- (a) (b) members of the public in the United Kingdom are informed about the reasons for the proposal to make the regulations; and for consulting them about it.
+25 (6) section "enactment" includes an enactment comprised in an Act of the h Parliament.
+3 Prohibi tion on requirements to produce identity cards 30 (1) It shall (a) be unlawful in cases not falling within subsection (2) for any person-to make it a condition of doing anything in relation to an individual that the individual makes an application, or gives an authority or consent, for the purposes of section 14(1); (b) to make it a condition of doing anything in relation to an individual that the individual establishes his identity by the production of an ID card; or 35 (c) otherwise to impose a requirement on an individual to produce such a card.
+(2) of the following is a case in which such a condition or requirement may bosed in relation to or on an individual- 40 (a) 1 where the condition or requirement is imposed in accordance with regulations under section 15, or in accordance with provision made by or under any other enactment; (b) where provision is made allowing the individual to satisfy the condition or other requirement using reasonable alternative methods of establishing his identity; 45

+(c) where the individual is of a description of persons who by virtue of